jplag/JPlag/README.md

 named arguments:
   -h, --help             show this help message and exit -l                     {java1,java2,java5,java5dm,java7,java9,python3,cpp,csharp,char,text,scheme} Select the language to parse the submissions (Standard: java9)
   -bc BC                 Name of the subdirectory of the root directory which contains the base code (common framework used in all submissions)
-  -v {parser,quiet,long,details} Verbosity of the logging (Standard: quiet) -d                     Debug parser.
+  -v                     {quiet,long} Verbosity of the logging (Standard: quiet) -d                     Debug parser.
 Non-parsable files will be stored (Standard: false) -S S                   Look in directories <root-dir>/*/<dir> for programs -p P                   comma-separated list of all filename suffixes that are included